src-d/blog/content/post/frontend_talks_2017.md

 The last talk of the day was about how to create highly flexible and highly reusable components in React using styled-components, by [Javi Velasco](https://twitter.com/javivelasco), frontend engineer at Audiense.

-Javi starts by saying that for a component to be fully customizable, it needs to allow the following three kinds of customization:
+Javi started by saying that for a component to be fully customizable, it needs to allow the following three kinds of customization:

 * *Theming:* which is allowing the change of the color scheme and so on.
 It's highly predictable and can be extracted easily for the user to change.
 * *Style customization:* not predictable changes the user might want to make to the styles.
 It's impossible to guess beforehand because the needs of every user vary.
 It's implemented by overriding styles.
 * *Render customization:* allow changing how the component is rendered while preserving the same logic.
 It's also impossible to predict and make everything customizable with a declarative API.

-To implement all these customizations in a React component, he explores the usage of CSS-in-JS, a technique that has been talked about a lot lately in the JavaScript community.
+To implement all these customizations in a React component, he explored the usage of CSS-in-JS, a technique that has been talked about a lot lately in the JavaScript community.
 Specifically, styled-components.

 * Theming is achieved by passing props to the component or using `<ThemeProvider>` of styled-components and then interpolating these properties in the style definition of the component.
 * Style customization is achieved by passing the styles you want to change for every primitive in the component and then they are interpolated in the style definition, so you can override any style the component has.